pcesarperez/Modding-never-changes/Modding never changes.md

 	* _LiL - An Eye Improvement Mod - Lost in Light - An Eye Improvement Mod_ (this one overwrites files from _Fallout 3 Redesigned_, so answer _Yes to all_ when asked to).
 	* _Beards of Fallout - Beards of Fallout_.
 No overwriting required.
 	* _Fallout 3 - Enhanced Camera - Enhanced Camera_.
 No overwriting required.
 16. To install the _Blackened_ patch, we need first to uninstall the previous _Blackened patch_.
-Look for _Blackened - Blackened FWE - MMM - EVE_ in your mod list and double-click on it (or press the "forbidden" sign below the "plus" sign after selecting the mod) to install the obsolete patch.
+Look for _Blackened - Blackened FWE - MMM - EVE_ in your mod list and double-click on it (or press the "forbidden" sign below the "plus" sign after selecting the mod) to uninstall the obsolete patch.
 17. Activate _Blackened - Blackened FWE - MMM - EVE - Project Beauty_.
 No overwriting required.
 18. Run LOOT to rearrange your load order.